GanChuanYin/blog/docs/05.Vue/Vue3-Extra-Topics.md

 ### 2.1 How Reactivity Works in Vue

-There are two ways of intercepting property access in JavaScript: <font color=gree size=4>`getter/setters and Proxies.`</font> Vue 2 used `getter/setters` exclusively due to browser support limitations. <font color=gree size=4>`In Vue 3, Proxies are used for reactive objects and getter/setters are used for refs`</font>.
+There are two ways of intercepting property access in JavaScript: <font color=#3498db size=4>`getter/setters and Proxies.`</font> Vue 2 used `getter/setters` exclusively due to browser support limitations. <font color=#3498db size=4>`In Vue 3, Proxies are used for reactive objects and getter/setters are used for refs`</font>.
 Here's some pseudo-code that illustrates how they work:

 ```javascript
 function reactive(obj) {